The Rose That Grew From Concrete

 A perfectly normal genesis: the seed being nurtured in the mother’s womb,

-As soft and warm as a sunlit kiss that brightens in the midst of gloom.
+An embrace soft and warm like a sunlit kiss that brightens away gloom.

 And it seemed as if contentment would continue at a productive pace.